cdklabs/cdk-amazonmq/README.md

 ### RabbitMQ Broker Integration with AWS Lambda

 Amazon MQ for RabbitMQ broker queues can be used as event sources for AWS Lambda functions.
+For authentication only the PLAIN authentication mechanism is supported.
+Lambda consumes messages using the AMQP 0-9-1 protocol.
+No other protocols are supported for consuming messages.
+For more details on the requirements of the integration read [the documentation](https://docs.aws.amazon.com/lambda/latest/dg/with-mq.html).

 The example below presents an example of creating such an event source mapping:

 ```typescript
 import { IFunction } from 'aws-cdk-lib/aws-lambda';